 Huehuetenango has a reputation for producing “powerhouse” coffees: Bold, rich, velvety and with just enough complexity to keep you on your toes.
 This delicious coffee from the Rio Azul Coop is an excellent representative for the region.
-It’s ever so slightly bright and sweet with a long, warm finish.
-In the cup we noted lots of dark chocolate and sweet caramel with a bit of ripe peach, mild meyer lemon and just a dash of baking spices.
+It’s ever so gently bright and sweet with a long, warm finish.
+In the cup we noted lots of cocoa powder, decadent caramel and dates along with a bit of ripe peach, mild meyer lemon and just a dash of almond.
+There’s even a bit of baking spice in the background.
 Is that clove?
 Nutmeg?
 I dunno but I like it!
-This coffee will make an excellent base for your blends, particularly those suited to warm, inviting Holiday themes.
+This coffee will make an excellent base for any daily driver blends and is well suited for winter warmer blends.
 Or it can stand alone confidently as a daily morning cup or accompaniment for dessert.

 Reminder!
 This coffee is raw, you must roast it before brewing

 Arrival Date: December 14th, 2023.
 Harvest year: 2023